-The National Institute of Arthritis and Musculoskeletal and Skin Diseases points out that back pain can result from an accident; fall; lifting something heavy; changes that happen in the spine as you age and/or a disorder or medical condition.
+The National Institute of Arthritis and Musculoskeletal and Skin Diseases points out that back pain can result from an accident, a fall, lifting something heavy, changes that happen in the spine as you age and/or a disorder or medical condition.

 Molly – when did your back pain start?

 I was really young, it must have been in elementary school.
 During a routine nurse’s check-up, they noticed some abnormalities in my back.
 After visiting a specialist, we found out I had scoliosis, a sideways curvature of the spine.

 That must have been really scary – especially at such a young age.

 It was.
 Luckily my curvature at that point was at 28 degrees so I didn’t need to have surgery – they recommend that for people who have a 40-degree curvature, or more, because that’s when it affects your internal organs.
 But it runs in my family, my father has it too.
 When he was young, doctors suggested surgery and he ended up having herringbone rods (steel) put in.
 But he’s very active, so I wasn’t too worried about having inherited the same problem.

 What did doctors suggest for the back pain?